SpeedACMHack/derbyhacks-ui/README.md

 # Kent Hack Enough *Attendees*

-This is what the attendees see when they go to the KHE website.
+This is what the attendees see when they go to the DerbyHacks website.

 ## Setup